jidhnyasaadhe41/network-monitor/README.md

 npm start

 ## About Me
-I am a final year engineering student interested in software development and learning new technologies.
+I am a final year engineering student with a strong interest in software development.
-This project helped me understand how real-world applications are structured and deployed.
+I enjoy building practical projects and continuously improving my skills by learning new technologies.

 ## Note
 This is a beginner-level project and I am continuously improving it.